-Whatever happened to prevent you for easily logging into a service that's critical to your entire organization's web presence, the impacts can be extremely costly.
+Whatever happens to prevent you from easily logging into a service that's critical to your entire organization's web presence, the impacts can be extremely costly.
 You may end up spending lots of time or money proving ownership, or testing and recreating lost settings.

 Consider these policy changes and preventative actions